Earthquakes on May 11, 2026

 10.0 km---✓ ReviewedUSGS →

-On May 11, 2026 at 23:32 UTC, a magnitude 2.9 earthquake struck 19 km NNW of Mosquito Lake, Alaska.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 59.702°, -136.166°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On May 11, 2026, worldwide seismic activity registered a magnitude 2.9 earthquake 19 km NNW of Mosquito Lake, Alaska at 23:32 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+Geolocation places the event at 59.702°N, -136.166°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11